Roll20/roll20-character-sheets/Blades in the Dark/README.md

 ## Changelog

+### 1.8
+* Extra rows of claims can now be added
+* Corrected minor typos
+* Internal changes to the sheet upgrade process to make it more robust for ancient sheets

 ### 1.7
 * Change to auto-generated abilities/items/friends: they will now be deleted if you change playbook/crew type, unless they have been changed at some point
 * Small CSS adjustments